gpalou4/regAI/README.md

 # regAI

-This is the repository for the manuscript "Copy number-independent allelic imbalance in mRNA is selected in cancer and has prognostic relevance"
+This is the repository for the manuscript "_Copy number-independent allelic imbalance in mRNA is selected in cancer and has prognostic relevance_"

 Authors: Guillermo Palou-Márquez\*1, Pere Pericot-Masdevall\*1, and Fran Supek1,2,3